 The table below lists known issues in the WorldShare Collection Manager application and in WorldCat knowledge base collections and functionality.
 Availability dates are subject to change.
 Please see the OCLC System Alerts page for active issues.

-Do not add titles or submit title data changes through the cooperative for collections that are not included on the above list.
+Do not add titles or submit title data changes (other than OCN) through the cooperative for collections that are not included on the above list.
 If you do, they will be overwritten on the next data load that OCLC processes from the provider.
 Note that this will not affect any changes you have made to title data in your local version of the knowledge base collection.
 We always recommend making the changes you need to customizable collections and saving those changes locally.

 This issue does not affect any of the cooperative collections that are added to the knowledge base by member libraries.
+Also, OCN submissions through the cooperative are now retained for ALL knowledge base collections.

 Known Issue: Update records always delivered when Provider name or Collection name changes